Q1. What is the NZPMC?

 NZPMC is short for for New Zealand Physics and Mathematics Competition.
 We were aware that many physics students are skilled at mathematics, vice versa.
 Having both subjects tested will push students to have a balanced understanding of both physics and mathematics, which is necessary when they pursue further studies that use either/both fields.

 Q2.
-Are the competition question similar to the sample questions?
+Are the competition questions similar to the sample questions?

 Sample questions were designed only show the breadth and quality of questions that will be used in the actual competition.
 This will allow students to be aware of the level of understanding required for each topic to do well in the competition.
-We will have a mix of short answer and multiple questions.
-However, the emphasis and proportion of each topic may be different on the day of the competition, compared to what is seen in the sample questions.
+The emphasis and proportion of each topic may be different on the day of the competition, compared to what is seen in the sample questions.

-Q5.
-Would the competition be appropriate for all the different year levels?
+Q6.
+Will the competition be appropriate for all year levels?

 There are two divisions, Junior and Senior.
-The Junior division is year 9 to year 11, and Senior division is year 12 to year 13.
+The Junior division is year 9 through year 11, and Senior division is year 12 and year 13.
 The reason for this division is as follows: